yangxiaoj/booknotes/项目文档/LRT/LRT.md

 ### Figure Description

 Genome tracks of aggregate scATAC-seq data.Arrows indicate the position and distance (in kb) of distal enhancers in each gene locus.

+Genome tracks for the indicated CD8-C4 at PDCD1, CTLA4, HAVCR2, and   ENTPD1 locus of aggregated scATAC-seq T and NK subpopulations with peak co- accessibility.
+Red block indicates differential peaks within clusters.

 ### Figure Results